Maersk-coder/Personalinformation/README.md

 Lektion 9/SRC/CodeTester.java
 ```

+# Classes Overview
-Address class: Address.java
+* Address.java

-Creating an address with street and city
+Represents an address with street and city attributes.

-Adding a toString method
+Includes a toString() method for readable output.

-MyDate class: MyDate.java
+* MyDate.java

-Creating days, months and years.
+Represents a date with day, month, and year.

+Includes methods to:

-Counting days between dates.
+Calculate the number of days between two dates.

-Test equality of functions.
+Test equality between two MyDate objects.

-Person class: Person.java
+* Person.java

-Creating a person
-Using data from Address class and MyDate class to add a birthday and address
+The main class that ties everything together.

+* Uses:

+Address to store where the person lives.

+MyDate to store the person’s birthday.

+* Includes:

-Using copy constructor to be able to change address (moving)
+A copy constructor to allow address changes (e.g., moving).

+A toString() method to display complete person information.

+CodeTester.java

+The test class used to create objects from all the other classes and verify that they work together correctly.